DETAILED ACTION

 4. Considering objective evidence present in the application indicating obviousness or nonobviousness.

-Accordingly, it would have been obvious to a person of ordinary skill in the art before the effective filling date of the claimed invention to modify Nevison, with the above limitation, as a taught by Srinivas, in order to remove H.sub.2S.
+Accordingly, it would have been obvious to a person of ordinary skill in the art before the effective filling date of the claimed invention to modify the catalyst of Mango, with the above limitation, s taught by Madison, in order to decrease the viscosity and increase the API gravity of the oil produced.

 Conclusion